memoryleak47/memoryleak47.github.io/slotted-egraphs-demystified/README.md

 ### The Unionfind

-We have now separated out, the bottom equations.
-They correspond to the "unionfind" in an e-graph.
-Whenever you merge two classes, one will be the "canonical" one (eg. `c1`), and the other one (eg. `c3`) will just point to that canonical class.
+Whenever you merge two classes, one will be the "canonical e-class" (in this case `c2`), and the other e-class (`c3`) will just point to that canonical e-class.
-It's worth noting that in a slotted e-graph, these unionfind-"pointers" are annotated with renamings.
-This has an interesting implication: If you apply path compression in a slotted unionfind, you have to compose the renamings.
+This "pointer" `c3(x, y) := c2(y, x)` will be stored in a unionfind datastructure.
+In this case just with an extra layer of parameters to express in which way the slots get changed.

 # Chapter II - Redundancies (and incidentally also binders)
 So, we now have a rough understand how the slotted e-graphs functions.